ranton256/classifying_concord/classifying_condord.md

 ### Random Forest

-Next, we implement a Random Forest classifier, which creates an ensemble of decision trees:
+Next, we implement a Random Forest classifier, which creates an ensemble of decision trees (Breiman, 2001).

 ```python
 rf = RandomForestClassifier()